qball1809/App-Store/UAS.md

 # ![Logo](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Logos/WebTools-48x48.png) UAS (Unsupported App Store)

 ## About the UAS
-The Unsupported Appstore (UAS) is a module running under the WebTools bundle, and is meant to ease the process of finding, downloading, installing, updating and (if need be) uninstalling **Unsupported** Plex plugins.
+The Unsupported Appstore (UAS) is a module running under the WebTools bundle, and is meant to ease the process of finding, downloading, installing, updating and (if need be) uninstalling **Unsupported** Plex plug-ins.

 Please note that the plug-ins available here-in are not supported by the Plex Media Server "Plex Online" store for many reasons.